george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 We can add dashes to an SVG path with the use of the `stroke-dasharray` property, the first number gives the length of the dashes and the second gives the length of the gaps.
 The `stroke-dashoffset` property specifies where the dasharray starts.
 By changing the `stroke-dashoffset` from the path length to 0 using a `@keyframes` animation we can move the dashes about (try clicking on the dashed mug).

 Now imagine we made the dashes and gaps the length of the path, such that we only ever see one dash.
-To do this increase the  `stroke-dasharray` values to the path length and we've got a coffee mug that draws itself:
+To do this we increase the  `stroke-dasharray` values to the path length and we've got a coffee mug that draws itself:

 <div style="justify-self: center;">
     <svg id="coffee-drawself" class="coffee-drawself" xmlns="http://www.w3.org/2000/svg" width="250" height="375" viewBox="0 0 250 375">